How to Use Animation to Explain Mechanisms of Action in your Presentation

 Animation is crucial for demonstrating molecular processes that occur inside cells and at receptor sites, clarifying biochemical steps and signaling pathways.

-Templates use animation to illustrate the complete cellular signaling path way of a adrenergic agonist.
+Templates use animation to illustrate the complete cellular signaling pathway of an adrenergic agonist.
 The sequence shows:

 2. The subsequent activation of the protein.